 them to think scientifically, to gain an understanding of scientific processes and also an understanding of the uses and implications of Science, today and for the future.

-St Mary's follows the National Curriculum for science in all year groups to enable children to make good progress from EYFS to Year 6.
+St Mary's follows the National Curriculum for science in all year groups to enable children to make good progress from EYFS to Year 6, guided by the Lancashire Curriculum Planning grid.
 Teachers make links to knowledge acquired in previous year groups explicit and adapt lessons so that all children can participate and reach end of year expectations.
 Working scientifically is taught throughout each unit of work with ample opportunities for children to use their reading skills in research and their mathematical skills when measuring, recording and analysing data.

 An overview of Science at St Mary's: